 - Add apples to 6-quart pressure cooker.
 Pour juice or water on top, secure lid, and turn valve to “seal.”

-- Set on manual, high pressure for 5 minutes.
-When done cooking, keep Instant Pot on "warm" and let pressure release naturally for at least 20 minutes (all you have to do is leave it alone!).
-Release any remaining pressure by turning the valve to “vent” (be careful for steam!).
+- When 5 minute timer goes off, let the pressure release naturally for at least 20 minutes (all you have to do is leave it alone!).
+Release any remaining pressure by turning the valve to “vent” (be careful for steam!) and carefully remove lid.

 - I like to use 3 pounds of Honeycrisp and 3 pounds of Granny Smith apples but other types of apples are fine.
 Choose what you like best.

 - If you like sweeter applesauce, stir in sugar after the apples have cooked.

-- For a half batch, use approximately 3 pounds of apples and 1/4 cup of water or apple juice.
+- For a half batch, use approximately 3 pounds of apples and ¼ cup of water or apple juice.
 Cooking time remains the same but it will take less time to pressurize.